diracs-delta/scripts/.github/README.md

 # scripts

 Here are all the scripts I use.
 I store these in a `.scripts` folder in my `$HOME` directory.
-This list is sure to grow as my `bash` and Python skills grow... hopefully.

 ## documentation